spack/spack/lib/spack/docs/workflows.rst

 """""""""""""""""""""""
-Hybrid Filesystem Views
+Hybrid File-System Views
 """""""""""""""""""""""

-Although filesystem views are usually created by Spack, users are free to add to them by other means.
-For example, imagine a filesystem view, created by Spack, that looks something like:
+Although file-system views are usually created by Spack, users are free to add to them by other means.
+For example, imagine a file-system view created by Spack that looks something like:

 .. code-block:: console